-Information security and cybersecurity risks are reported to If’s Operative Risk Committee as part of the reporting from the IT organization.
-A full report is provided semi-annually and any new or changed substantial risks are reported quarterly.
-In addition, as part of the overall risk reporting coordinated by the Risk Management function, these risks are reported to the Board of Directors, the CEO, and board-level Own Risk and Solvency Assessment Committee (ORSA) responsible for information and cybersecurity.
+Information security and cybersecurity risks are reported to If’s Operative Risk Committee as part of regular risk reporting from the business and IT organization.
+A full report is provided semi-annually, and any new or changed substantial risks are reported quarterly.
+In addition, as part of the overall risk reporting coordinated by the Risk Management function, these risks are reported to the Board of Directors, the CEO, and the board-level Own Risk and Solvency Assessment Committee (ORSA) responsible for information and cybersecurity.
 An overview of If's risk profile and capital situation is reported quarterly to the ORSA Committee and to the Board of Directors.
 A more detailed ORSA report is submitted to the Board of Directors once a year.
 The report contains a three-year forward-looking Own Risk and Solvency Assessment.
-Metrics on security controls and risk activities are measured and reported monthly to the CIO and key stakeholders, such as Head of IT Services, CRO, Head of Business Continuity, Risk Control & Reporting staff, and IT Service Delivery staff.
+Metrics on security controls and risk activities are measured and reported monthly to the CIO and key stakeholders, such as the Head of IT Services, CRO, Head of Business Continuity, Risk Control and Reporting staff, and IT Service Delivery staff.

 If’s ICT applications, systems, and infrastructure are designed for resilience, and security controls are implemented to protect systems from cyberattacks.
-System events and anomalies are monitored 24/7 by an external security operations center that supports If with identifying and responding to security incidents.
+System events and anomalies are monitored 24/7 by an external security operations center, which supports If by identifying and responding to security incidents.

 Topdanmark’s IT systems are reviewed by external IT auditors in connection with the annual financial audits.
 This ensures that IT systems provide valid data for the annual report, and that Topdanmark complies with the information security and IT requirements set by the Danish FSA.

 All new employees are introduced to Topdanmark’s Information Security Policy.
-Classroom training sessions are held when needed for IT developers.
-A separate e-learning course on information security was implemented in 2018.
-All employees and external consultants are under obligation to complete and pass the course annually.
+In addition, Topdanmark has a separate e-learning course on information security.
+All employees and external consultants are obliged to complete and pass the course annually.
 An employee’s breach of Topdanmark’s information security policy can have employment-related consequences, including, at worst, dismissal.

-Information security and cybersecurity management and preparedness at Mandatum Life are based on the Information Security Policy, approved by the company’s Board of Directors annually.
+Daily operations in information and cybersecurity management at Mandatum Life are based on the Information Security Policy, approved by the company’s Board of Directors annually.
 The policy applies to all Mandatum Life employees and the representatives of stakeholders who process Mandatum Life’s information in connection with their assignments.
 The requirements of the policy are also included in agreements with subcontractors, service providers, and other external stakeholders.
-The policy is closely linked to other internal policies, such as the Information Management Policy, which includes more detailed guidelines, putting emphasis on the perspective of information confidentiality and customer trust.
+The policy is closely linked to other internal policies, such as the Information Management Policy and Information Management Principles, which include more detailed guidelines, putting emphasis on the perspective of information confidentiality and customer trust.

 Everyone employed by Mandatum Life or working on behalf of the company has the obligation to comply with the information security policy, principles, and guidelines, and to ensure compliance with relevant legislation.
 The information security awareness and competence of employees is ensured through information security training and guidelines.
 The completion rate for e-learning is monitored periodically.
 In addition to general e-learning, different teams and units are provided with customized training throughout the year.
 The information security awareness and competence of third parties is ensured through agreements and guidelines and, where applicable, through training.
 Employees are also regularly notified of security issues to raise awareness of, for example, phishing attempts and identity theft.

 Suspected breaches, abuses, or shortcomings in information or cybersecurity are reported directly to either the CISO or the Information Security team.
 In addition, employees can report these using an internal notification channel on the intranet.
 Reported incidents are managed according to the Data Protection and Information Security Incident Management process and, if necessary, escalated to the Crisis Management Team.